PetrKorab/Arabica/docs/source/index.rst

 ------

 I have created this project in my free time, and I hope Arabica will save you some time.
-You can `invite me for coffe <https://www.buymeacoffee.com/PetrKorab>`_ `:coffee:` if Arabica helps you with your business project, thesis, or research paper.
+You can `invite me for coffe <https://www.buymeacoffee.com/PetrKorab>`_ if Arabica helps you with your business project, thesis, or research paper.